duderstadt-lab/mars-docs/examples/flow-Magnetic-Tweezers.md

 ##### Opening tracker from Mars plugin

 The MARS plugin comes with a built-in tracker.
 A simple example for using the tracker is explained in detail in the tutorial section and can be found [here](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/create-a-Molecule-Archive/).
-The program uses 'Difference of Gaussian filter' ([DoG filter](../../docs/image/DogFilterProperties)) to find peak position with sub-pixel precision.
-Once peaks are found, the program tracks them through the stacks making a trajectory of the bead movement in xy-plane.
+The program uses 'Difference of Gaussian filter' ([DoG filter](https://duderstadt-lab.github.io/mars-docs/docs/image/PeakTracker/)) to find peak position with sub-pixel precision.
+Once peaks are found, the algorithm connects the peaks between frames making a trajectory of the bead movement in the xy-plane.
 In the screenshot below you can see the detection of single beads by the tracker (yellow crosses) and also the different parameters which can be set for the tracking which are stored in the archive (shown in the console).
 As mentioned before the provided video is quite big and needs a lot of computational power.
-Instead of tracking the originale video you can also use a truncated video file to test the tracking yourself which can be found [here](https://github.com/duderstadt-lab/fmt-tutorials/tree/master/TruncatedVideo).
+Instead of tracking the original video, you can also use a truncated video file to test the tracking yourself which can be found [here](https://github.com/duderstadt-lab/fmt-tutorials/tree/master/TruncatedVideo).
 It will result in lesser molecules but you can experience the tracking.
 The fully tracked archive is available [here](https://github.com/duderstadt-lab/fmt-tutorials).

 <p align='center'>